-Fondation Segré is a Swiss foundation established in 1996, committed to help protect the entrepreneur, in 2017.
-Natura Africae is dedicated to the conservation of national parks and protected areas in Africa, and recognises the reciprocal relationship between the livelihoods of local communities and the successful protection of an ecosystem's wildlife.
-The foundation provided €4m in 2020, continuing its long-term commitment to Liuwa Plain National Park and the Bangweulu Wetlands.
-It also supported community and research projects in Odzala-Kokoua, and the start of operations in Iona National Park, Angola.
+charitable foundation established (INL) and the Bureau of African Affairs (AF), advances by Jan Verhagen, a Dutch good governance and peace and security, preentrepreneur, in 2017.
+Natura Africae is dedicated to requisites for sustainable economic development the conservation of national parks and protected and the protection of natural resources.
+They began areas in Africa, and recognises the reciprocal providing support in 2018 and have committed over relationship between the livelihoods of local US\$3m for ranger uniforms, equipment and training communities and the successful protection of an for African Parks teams operating in Chad, Central ecosystem's wildlife.
+The foundation provided €4m African Republic, Malawi, Democratic Republic of Congo, Republic of Congo and Zambia.
+They have in 2020, continuing its long-term commitment to Liuwa Plain National Park and the Bangweulu also supported leadership development and core Wetlands.
+It also supported community and research training infrastructure, all of which leads to enhanced projects in Odzala-Kokoua, and the start of operations capacity to disrupt illegal wildlife trade and promote in Iona National Park, Angola. regional stability.